 You’re going for the history, drinking, markets and parks.
 Plus, it’s a great jumping off point for traveling around Europe, and the food is actually good despite its bad rap.

 Heathrow Closer to the west side of London, the Heathrow Express from Paddington is the quickest way to get there.
-Ubers are similar in cost, especially if there are two of you — just check traffic.
+Ubers are similar in cost, especially if there are two of you—just check traffic.
 Gatwick The Gatwick Express is 30 minutes from Victoria station or the National Rail from London Tower Bridge gets you there (a bit slower).
 London City Solid airport that’s close to the east side.
-Stansted/Luton, where budget airlines fly out of are, are both located much farther outside and take longer to get to with ~express~ trains available.
+Stansted/Luton, where budget airlines fly from, are both located much farther outside and take longer to get to with ~express~ trains available.

 Black Cabs Black cabs offer more of an experience but are pricier than the tube/bus.
-Uber is shut down for now, but that was a good option.
+Uber tends to be the least expensive option, but their rules keep changing so check their website for updates.

 Oyster Card Use to get around via tube or bus; remember you need to tap out for the tube as you exit (not the bus).
 Citymapper is a great app to use for schedules.